joshbrunty/Indexer/README.md

 # Indexer
 Indexer is a Python script that generates an .html index of files within a selected directory.
 This script generates an .html index of files within a directory (recursive is OFF by default).
 Start from current dir or from folder passed as first positional argument.
-Optionally filter by file types with --filter "*.py".
+Optionally filter by file types with --filter "\*.py".
+This script is an hodgepodge of older scripts and elements of other scripts.

 ## Prerequisites:
 * This script requires you to have **[Python > 3.x.x](https://www.python.org/downloads/)** installed on your system.